-MAHER RANCH METROPOLITAN DISTRICT NO. 4 2017 BUDGET
+MAHER RANCH METROPOLITAN DISTRICT NO. 4 2018 BUDGET

-MAHER RANCH METROPOLITAN DISTRICT NO. 4 2017 BUDGET MESSAGE
+MAHER RANCH METROPOLITAN DISTRICT NO. 4 2018 BUDGET MESSAGE

-Attached please find a copy of the adopted 2017 budget for the Maher Ranch Metropolitan District No. 4.
+Attached please find a copy of the adopted 2018 budget for the Maher Ranch Metropolitan District No. 4.

-The Maher Ranch Metropolitan District No. 4 has adopted two separate funds, a General Fund to provide for the payment of general operating expenditures; and a Debt Service Fund to account for the repayment of principal and interest on the District's outstanding general obligation debt.
+The Maher Ranch Metropolitan District No. 4 has adopted two separate funds, a General Fund to provide for the payment of general operating expenditures and transfers to the Debt Service Fund; and a Debt Service Fund to account for the repayment of principal and interest on the District's outstanding general obligation debt.